DebojyotiRoy15/Design-and-Analysis-of-Algorithms-in-C/README.md

 # Design-and-Analysis-of-Algorithms-in-C
 Hi all,
-This repository contains the solutions of the programs which I performed at my college laboratory during the third semester of my undergraduate studies.
+This repository contains the solutions of the programs which I performed at my college Algorithms laboratory during the fourth semester of my undergraduate studies.
 Regards.